EmotiBit/EmotiBit_Docs/Getting_Started.md

 ### Stack your EmotiBit!

 - On the EmotiBit
-  - Insert the SD-Card into the EmotiBit.
+  - Insert the SD card into the EmotiBit.
   - Make sure the sliding switch (*Hibernate switch*) is set to the active (not HIB) position as shown *(Available on only EmotiBit version V4+)*.
     - ```diff
       - CAUTION: Excessive force can break the HIB switch.
 Handle with care! -